Eurosport: Former channels

-British Eurosport (1999–2015)
+British Eurosport

-In the UK, British Eurosport launched in 1999, replacing Eurosport International on most platforms, with some schedule variations and local commentary.
-The launch of British Eurosport and creation of programming specifically for the UK was initially funded by Premium TV, which did not have a stake in the sports channel, but received a share of the revenue.
+In the United Kingdom, British Eurosport launched on 18 January 1999, replacing Eurosport International on most platforms, with some schedule variations and local commentary.
+The launch of British Eurosport and the creation of programming specifically for the United Kingdom was initially funded by Premium TV, which did not have a stake in the sports channel, but received a share of the revenue.
 British Eurosport had live studio presentations of major sporting events and tournaments.

-On British Eurosport, James Richardson previously hosted the coverage of Serie A football on the Channel from 2002 to 2005 and 2004 UEFA European Football Championship with regular guests, including Alan Curbishley, DJ Spoony, former Chelsea FC players Paul Elliott, Ed de Goey, Ray Wilkins, Roberto Di Matteo & former Chelsea goalkeeper Carlo Cudicini now at LA Galaxy, former England International Luther Blissett and European football journalists Gabriele Marcotti and Xavier Rivoire.
+On British Eurosport, James Richardson previously hosted the coverage of Serie A football on the Channel from 2002 to 2005 and UEFA Euro 2004 with regular guests, including Alan Curbishley, DJ Spoony, former Chelsea players Paul Elliott, Ed de Goey, Ray Wilkins, Roberto Di Matteo and Carlo Cudicini, former England international Luther Blissett and European football journalists Gabriele Marcotti and Xavier Rivoire.

-Will Vanders is known for his spirited coverage of K-1 events, and greets the viewer in Japanese, Korean, Chinese, and Thai to introduce the martial arts show, Fight Club, on Monday nights.
+Will Vanders was known for his coverage of K-1 events, and greeted the viewers in Japanese, Korean, Chinese, and Thai to introduce the martial arts show, Fight Club, on Monday nights.

-For tennis, studio presentation for the Australian Open, French Open, U.S. Open and WTA Tour Championships on British Eurosport is hosted by Annabel Croft with the segment Hawk-Eye presented by former British number 2 Jason Goodall.
-(Goodall was briefly ranked ahead of Chris Bailey, Nick Brown, Andrew Castle, Nick Fulwood, Mark Petchey, and James Turner, in May 1989).
+For tennis, studio presentation for the Australian Open, French Open, U.S. Open and WTA Tour Championships on British Eurosport was hosted by Annabel Croft with the segment Hawk-Eye presented by former British number 2 Jason Goodall.

-British Eurosport covers the snooker season, including ranking events not broadcast by BBC Television such as the Shanghai Masters and China Open.
-Neal Foulds and former world champion Joe Johnson are among the commentators.
+British Eurosport covered the snooker season, including ranking events not broadcast by BBC Television such as the Shanghai Masters and China Open.
+Neal Foulds and former world champion Joe Johnson were among the commentators.

 Tour de France coverage in 2014 was commentated on by Carlton Kirby (following the departure of David Harmon) with veteran cyclist Sean Kelly as the "technical expert".
 The duo continued to commentate in 2015 and an additional pre- and post-programme was broadcast, "Lemond on Tour".
 This was presented by Ashley House with comment and analysis from Eurosport Cycling Ambassador Greg LeMond.
 Additional interviews were provided by Spanish cycling journalist Laura Meseguer and former pro racing cyclist Juan Antonio Flecha.

-David Goldstrom has commentated on ski jumping and ski flying coverage since 1989.
+David Goldstrom commentated on ski jumping and ski flying coverage from 1999.

 On 10 February 2009, British Eurosport started to broadcast most of its programming in the 16:9 'widescreen' ratio.
 After the collapse of Setanta Sports, rights for the 2009 season in the USPGA Golf tour reverted to British Eurosport.

-On 25 July 2012, British Eurosport HD launched on the Sky, UPC Ireland and Virgin Media platforms, this replaced the pan-European Eurosport HD in the UK and Ireland.
+On 25 July 2012, British Eurosport HD launched on the Sky, UPC Ireland and Virgin Media platforms in the United Kingdom and Ireland, which replaced the pan-European Eurosport HD.
 British Eurosport 2 HD launched on 3 September 2012 on the Sky platform.
 Virgin Media has also carried Eurosport 3D to broadcast the 2011 and 2012 French Open and 2012 Summer Olympics.
 UPC Ireland also broadcast Eurosport 3D for the 2011 French Open.
 Throughout the duration of the 2012 Summer Olympics, Eurosport 3D also broadcast on the Sky 3D channel.